Choose another writer in this calendar:

 other writers he had problems in publishing his works.
 Some 150 pages

-were cut from his large novel, Trei dinti din fata, which
+were cut from his large novel, Trei dinti din fata (Three Front Teeth), which

 appeared in 1977.
+When working on it, Sorescu had to fight a writer's block.
 Poezii alese de cenzura (Censored Poems)

 was not published until 1991.

-Monica Lovinescu at Radio Free Europe repeatedly drew public attention to Sorescu and others, whose works were ignored in Romania, because they did not adhere to Socialist Realism.
-In the early 1980s Sorescu was hounded by the Securitate and sentenced to three months of house arrest, after the communist regime decided that the Transcendental Meditation movement was a plot to take Romania out of the Warsaw Pact.
+Monica Lovinescu at Radio Free Europe repeatedly drew public attention to Sorescu and others.
+Sorescu was hounded in the early 1980s by the Securitate and sentenced to three months of house arrest, after the communist regime decided that the Transcendental Meditation movement was a plot to take Romania out of the Warsaw Pact.
 Sorescu had been a member of the research team studying the effects of TM, along with the poet and dramatist Andrei Plesu, senior Party members Marin Radoi and Petre Gheorghe, two Minister of the Interior generals, and many other well-known public figures.
+(Ceausescu and the Securitate: Coercion and Dissent in Romania, 1965-1989 by Dennis Deletant, p.
+334)

 "Poetry must be concise, almost algebraic," Sorescu once said.
 Sorescu used simple, straightforward language, but within the minimalist framework, his poetry refused to succumb to any simple or "correct" interpretation.
 Sorescu probed fundamental questions about human life which he do not pretend to know the answers.
 He saw that in mass society wonder has been eliminated: "Each traveller in the tram / Looks identical to the one who sat there before him / On that very seat."
 The Nobel writer Seamus Heaney has pointed out in his introduction to Sorescu's Hands Behind My Back (1991), that behind the author's subversive "throwaway charm and poker-faced subversiveness, ... there is a persistent solidarity with the unregarded life of the ordinary citizen, a willingness to remain at eye-level and on a speaking terms with common experience".